 - Use of the LanguaL food description system

-Within IFR, eBASIS links closely to the Food & Health ISP to underpin research studies and support/ refute health claim applications as well acquisition of new information about polyphenols, glucosinolates and bioactive peptides, and training for the next generation of researchers in the UK and internationally.
+Within QIB, eBASIS links closely to the Food & Health ISP to underpin research studies as well acquisition of new information about bioactive compound composition including polyphenols, and glucosinolates, and training for the next generation of researchers in the UK and internationally.

 eBASIS can be accessed at http://ebasis.eurofir.org by individual user name log in only.
 If you are interested in trying the database, please email email@example.com.
 Jenny Plumb has produced a walkthrough on YouTube to demonstrate the contents and functions of eBASIS.